Mitochondrial ribosome

-The mitochondrial ribosome, or mitoribosome, is a protein complex that is active in mitochondria and functions as a riboprotein for translating mitochondrial mRNAs encoded in mtDNA.
+The mitochondrial ribosome, or mitoribosome, is a ribonucleoprotein complex that is active in mitochondria and functions as a riboprotein for translating mitochondrial mRNAs encoded in mtDNA.
 The mitoribosome is attached to the inner mitochondrial membrane.
-Mitoribosomes, like cytoplasmic ribosomes, consist of two subunits — large (mt-LSU) and small (mt-SSU).
-Mitoribosomes consist of several specific proteins and fewer rRNAs.
-While mitochondrial rRNAs are encoded in the mitochondrial genome, the proteins that make up mitoribosomes are encoded in the nucleus and assembled by cytoplasmic ribosomes before being implanted into the mitochondria.
+Mitoribosomes, like all ribosomes, consist of two subunits — large (mt-LSU) and small (mt-SSU).
+Mitoribosomes consist of several specific proteins and only 2 rRNAs.
+While mitochondrial rRNAs are encoded in the mitochondrial genome, the proteins that make up mitoribosomes are encoded in the nucleus and assembled by cytoplasmic ribosomes before being transported to the mitochondria.